lukavr05/final-year-project/diary.md

 # My Project Diary

+## Entry 17 - 21/11/2025

+Finished tool for extracting binaries from the CFG.
+Pausing development of new tools for now, focusing on formatting all my work for the interim report.

+## Entry 16 - 20/11/2025

+Began work on Machine Learning aspect of the project, as this will be useful going into Term 2.
+Researched datasets that contain author AND binary files, however all that I found was a CSV file from the Google Code Jam competition.
+This meant I had to create a tool to extract the source code from the file, as well as create binaries from the extracted source code.

 ## Entry 15 - 19/11/2025

 Paused work on the n-grams, instead working on extracting CFG.
 Very complicated to implement by hand and my solution will likely be inefficient/slow, so opting to use pre-existing libraries.
 Managed to do some basic CFG extraction and planning to normalise some features from it.